yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

 **Instructions:**
-Go to the [materials page](https://yanivyacoby.github.io/harvard-cs290/materials/) of the course website.
+Go to the [readings page](https://yanivyacoby.github.io/harvard-cs290/readings/) of the course website.
 Read your assigned section.
 You may find it helpful to quickly skim through abstracts / titles of the listed papers.
 For your section, come up with an undesirable feedback cycle in academic cycle following the below template.
 Please pay particular attention to the way the cycle reinforces societal misconceptions and perpetuates itself.
 Then come up with **systemic** interventions for every step of the cycle.